Code Access Security for ClickOnce Applications

 ClickOnce applications are based on the .NET Framework and are subject to code access security constraints.
 For this reason, it is important that you understand the implications of code access security and write your ClickOnce applications accordingly.

 Code access security is a mechanism in the .NET Framework that helps limit the access that code has to protected resources and operations.
-You should always configure the code access security permissions for your ClickOnce application to include only those permissions that your application requires.
+You should always configure the code access security permissions for your ClickOnce application to include only those permissions required by your application.
 Visual Studio provides the tools necessary to determine and configure the permission set for your application.

 By default, a ClickOnce application receives Full Trust permissions when it is installed or run on a client computer.
-Although there may be cases in which Full Trust permissions are actually necessary, granting Full Trust permissions usually is not a good idea for two important reasons:
+While there may be cases where Full Trust permissions are actually necessary, granting Full Trust permissions usually is not a good idea for two important reasons:

-An application that has Full Trust permissions has unrestricted access to resources such as the file system and the registry.
-This potentially allows your application (and the end user's system) to be exploited by malicious code.
+An application with Full Trust permissions has unrestricted access to resources such as the file system and the registry, potentially allowing your application (and the end user's system) to be exploited by malicious code.

-When an application requires Full Trust permissions, the end user will be prompted to grant permissions to the application.
-This means that the application does not truly provide a ClickOnce experience, and the prompt can potentially be confusing to less experienced users.
+When an application requires Full Trust permissions, the end user will be prompted to grant permissions to the application; this means that the application is not truly a ClickOnce experience, and the prompt can potentially be confusing to less experienced users.

-When installing an application from removable media such as a CD-ROM, the user is not prompted.
-In addition, a network administrator can configure network policy so that users are not prompted when they install an application from a trusted source.
-For more information, see Trusted Application Deployment Overview.
+When installing from removable media such as a CD-ROM, the user is not prompted.
+In addition, a network administrator can configure network policy so that users are not prompted when installing an application from a trusted source.
+For more information, see.

 The Security page in the Project Designer contains an Enable ClickOnce Security Settings check box.
-When this check box is selected, security permission requests are added to the deployment manifest for your application.
-At installation time, the user will be prompted to grant permissions if the requested permissions exceed the default permissions for the zone from which the application is deployed.
-For more information, see How to: Enable ClickOnce Security Settings.
+When selected, security permission requests are added to the deployment manifest for your application; at install time the user will be prompted to grant permissions if the requested permissions exceed the default permissions for the zone from which the application is deployed.
+For more information, see.

 Applications deployed from different locations are granted different levels of permissions without prompting.
-For example, when an application is deployed from the Internet, it receives a highly restrictive set of permissions.
-When installed from a local Intranet, it receives more permissions, and when installed from a CD-ROM, it receives Full Trust permissions.
+For example, when an application is deployed from the Internet, it receives a highly restrictive set of permissions; from a local Intranet, it receives greater permissions; and from a CD-ROM, it receives Full Trust permissions.

-As a starting point for configuring permissions, you can select a security zone from the Zone list on the Security page.
-If your application will potentially be deployed from more than one zone, select the zone with the least permissions.
-If you want to start without any preset permissions and add the permissions needed by your application one at a time, select the Custom zone.
+As a starting point for configuring permissions, you can select a security zone from the Zone drop-down list on the Security page.
+If your application will potentially be deployed from more than one zone, you should select the zone with the least permissions.
+If you want to start with a blank slate and add the permissions needed by your application one at a time, select the Custom zone.

-When a zone is selected, the Permissions list is updated to show the default permissions for that zone; included permissions are indicated by a green check mark.
-For more information, see How to: Set a Security Zone for a ClickOnce Application.
+When a zone is selected, the Permissions list is updated to show the default permissions for that zone; included permissions are indicated by a green check.
+For more information, see.

 To further limit permissions, you can select a permission set and modify its properties.
-For example, if your application has to display a File Open dialog box, the FileDialogPermission set grants the right to display dialog boxes.
-By default, this permission set enables both File Open and File Save dialog boxes.
-To modify this, click the FileDialogPermission set, click Properties to open a Permission Settings dialog box, and set the permission to Open Dialog only.
-For more information, see How to: Set Custom Permissions for a ClickOnce Application.
+For example, if your application needs to display a File Open dialog box, the FileDialogPermission set grants the right to display dialogs.
+By default, this permission set allows both File Open and File Save dialogs; to modify this you would select the FileDialogPermission set, click the Properties button to open a Permission Settings dialog box, and set the permission to Open Dialog only.
+For more information, see.

 The properties that can be set vary by permission set; not all permission sets have configurable properties.